lavollmer/PWA-text-editor/README2.md

   <a id="credits"></a>
 ## Credits

 This project was done in conjunction with the U of MN Bootcamp Fall 2023.

-Tutoring services were used to help debug, help with logic and coding.

 Gary Almes, coding instructor, provided starter code and logic for this project.

   <a id="license"></a>